 That We Should Be Heirs: A Call to Participants

 As an artist whose work encompasses themes of hardship and war and the refugee/immigrant experience, I am naturally led to the indispensable narratives of fight and fear.
 To resume the course, I humbly invite participants to contribute your handwritten letters to a project that I am calling That We Should Be Heirs, an interactive fine art installation for the San Diego Art Institute (SDAI).
 To learn more about the details of this project and the inspiration behind its development, view this video.

 We have inherited much.
 We are the inheritors of wars and suffering, spiritual and psychological.
 We are the inheritors of trauma, physical and emotional.
-But we, indeed, are also heirs of the mighty will and survival instinct that lengthens our spine as we stand for justice, fighting against the destructive forces that aim to deter us from the freedom that is ours to claim.
+But we, indeed, are also heirs to the mighty will and survival instinct that lengthens our spines as we stand for justice, fighting against the destructive forces that aim to deter us from the freedom that is ours to claim.
 We are heirs of the generational strength that buoys us in deep waters, and the ancestral resilience that ushers us toward healing and into deeper understanding.
 This project invites members of the community to share in our inheritance, utilizing art as part of our practice in compassion and restoration of courage as we confront our own personal conflicts and fears with gentleness.
+During this devastating immigration crisis and time of great conflict, perhaps we can help alleviate our individual and collective burdens by facing our fears and drawing from one another’s strengths.
+Together.

 Who : I have been graciously invited to work with SDAI along with our partners in developing this special project for our community.
 All are encouraged to contribute handwritten letters; all letters received will be included in the installation.
 This will be an all-inclusive, multi-voice, multi-language, interactive, self-reflective, community-building project.